Gwyneth’s 'I Wish You Well’ Was Immediate – But Can It Be, Really?

 Advertisement

-In a professional context, these terms and the clinical framework that they are shorthand for can be incredibly powerful.
-But like the impulse to diagnose someone who has broken up with you as "avoidant" or dismiss a person who has caused you pain as "toxic", the quick reflex to "wish" an adversary of any kind "well" before the dust has settled on your conflict is a little like saying "fuck you" without having to sully yourself.

-Linda Blair, PhD, is a clinical psychologist and an associate fellow of the British Psychological Society (BPS).
+Dr Linda Blair is a clinical psychologist and an associate fellow of the British Psychological Society (BPS).

 "Saying 'I wish you well' to someone can be a bit like saying 'with respect' to someone you are disagreeing with," she explains over the phone.
 "The person saying that doesn’t really mean 'with respect' at all!"